Rumpunzel/rpg-thingy/characters/talents-&-feats/influence.md

 ### Web of Lies

-When creating a boon with Influence and Intuition, you may gain an asset with rating equal to your margin of effort instead of a boon.
+When creating a boon or bane with Influence and Intuition, gain an asset with rating equal to your margin of effort plus **1** instead of a boon.

 ---

-### Where there's a Will

-During gauntlets, you may choose to suffer an injury with the rating of your choice.
-When you do, create an enduring boon on yourself with rating equal to the rating of the injury you suffered.

 ### Schemer

 If your morale during gauntlets is above **0,** your team gains a `PROGRESSING SCHEME` trait with rating equal to your team's morale, which counts as a character trait for your team.

+### Strategist

+When you [Gain an Advantage](../../playing-the-game/gauntlets#gaining-an-advantage), you may test twice and gain two different advantages.

+### Tactician

+While defending, you may create boons from excess successes for free, without spending Favor.